Description of the processing operation

 Personal data may be collected only by the EUI services and units involved in the activity.

 Data collected for academic research will be processed by the academic team responsible for the Voting Advice Application, including Dr. Lorenzo Cicchi (EUI).
-The data will eventually be made available in an open data repository for further analysis.
+Access to re-identification details will only be granted to the scientific co-leaders and the project director.
+Party data and anonymized user data will be made available, after an embargo period, in an open data repository for further analysis.

 How do we protect and safeguard your information?